 This perspective builds on longstanding understandings from scholarship in psychology and education.
 Over 30 years ago, Cronbach (1990) predicted that the psychology of individuals would have to take into account the highly contextualized framing of learning implied by Bronfrenbrenner's (1979) ecological approach.
-Cronbach noted that to fully understand individual development, psychologists and educators would have to engage in systematic analysis of the interactions among the attributes of students and the characteristics of the settings in which their learning is fostered and assessed.
-For many engaged in the study of assessment, a perspective that accounts for contextual facets of the assessment space is needed to assess more complex constructs (Mislevy, 2019).
-One of these complex constructs is reading comprehension.
+He noted that to fully understand individual development, psychologists and educators would have to engage in systematic analysis of the interactions among the attributes of students and the characteristics of the settings in which their learning is fostered and assessed.
+For many engaged in the study of assessment, a perspective that accounts for contextual facets of the assessment space is needed to assess more complex constructs.
+One of these complex constructs is reading comprehension, which can be assessed with greater relevance, precision, fairness, and validity by better reflecting contemporary understandings about the nature of the process.